Moebius (2013 film)

 Moebius (Korean: 뫼비우스) is a 2013 South Korean horror drama film written and directed by Kim Ki-duk.
 The narrative is conveyed entirely without use of spoken dialogue, written subtitles, or intertitles.
-Instead, characters communicate through wordless gasps, grunts, groans and moans, and share moments of intensive gazing as a substitute for conversation.
+Instead, characters communicate through vocables, and share moments of intensive gazing as a substitute for conversation.
 Moebius is also devoid of non-diegetic sound, with the exception of two scenes which mark the beginning of the film and the conclusion leading into the end credits.
 Moebius was screened out of competition at the 70th Venice International Film Festival.
 It was initially banned in South Korea, before the Korea Media Rating Board reviewed the film and changed the rating.

 Plot

-When Mother discovers that Father is having an affair with a Mistress, Mother attempts to enact her vengeance by castrating him.
-When her effort fails, she instead mutilates her Son’s genitals and cannibalises her Son’s severed penis.
-Mother runs off into the night, abandoning the Father and Son.
+When the mother discovers that her husband is having an affair with a mistress, she attempts to enact her vengeance by castrating him.
+When her effort fails, she instead mutilates her son's genitals and cannibalizes his severed penis.
+The mother runs off into the night, abandoning the father and son.
 She passes a spiritual man on the sidewalk who is praying, and contemplates her actions.

-Mourning the loss of his Son’s manhood, the Father becomes obsessed with helping his Son reclaim his sexuality through explorations of alternative modes of sexual pleasure, primarily sadomasochistic.
+Mourning the loss of his son's manhood, the father becomes obsessed with helping his son reclaim his sexuality through explorations of alternative modes of (primarily sadomasochistic) sexual pleasure.
 He also begins to research penis transplantation.
-As rumours of the Son’s castration begin to widely circulate, the Son quickly finds himself at the bottom of the male social hierarchy and the subject of frequent bullying and assault.
-To regain his masculinity, he participates in a gang rape of his father’s Mistress.
-While under the judgmental gaze of the Gang leader, the Son feigns penetration, mimicking thrusting motions on top of the Mistress to avoid suspicion.
+As rumours of the son's penectomy begin to widely circulate, the son quickly finds himself at the bottom of the male social hierarchy and the subject of frequent bullying and assault.
+To regain his masculinity, he participates in a gang rape of his father's mistress.
+While under the judgmental gaze of the gang leader, the son feigns penetration, mimicking thrusting motions on top of the mistress to avoid suspicion.

 During a stay in prison due to his participation in the gang rape, he is assaulted by fellow inmates.
-The Father attempts to help his son by showing him how to masturbate by rubbing a rough rock against his skin.
-The Son is released from police custody when it is revealed that he was unable to physically penetrate the Mistress due to his lack of penis.
-Returning to the scene of the gang rape – the Mistress’s place of work – the Son finds the Mistress having seemingly consensual sex with the Gang leader.
-The Son joins in, and the three pleasure each other with a knife before the Son aids the Mistress in castrating the Gang leader.
-The Gang leader's penis is ran over by a truck and is unable to be recovered.
+The father attempts to help his son by showing him how to masturbate by rubbing a rough rock against his skin.
+The son is released from police custody when, due to his lack of penis, it is revealed that he was unable to physically penetrate the mistress.
+Returning to the scene of the gang rape – the mistress's place of work – the son finds the mistress having seemingly consensual sex with the gang leader.
+The son joins in, and the three pleasure each other with a knife before the son aids the mistress in castrating the gang leader.
+The gang leader's penis is run over by a truck and is unable to be recovered.